rhiot/gitbook/cloudplatform/encoding/encoding.md

 are not aware of the message semantics.
 Please refer to the [Cloud Platform Architecture](../cloudplatform.md) for more architectural details.

+## Payload encoding in a PaaS environment

+The default payload encoding used in Cload Platform PaaS environment is [JSON encoding](json.md).
+If you would like to send a message to the PaaS protocol adapters or IoT connector encode those using [JSON encoding](json.md).

 ## Payload encoding SPI

 In order to make encoding and decoding of the message easier Rhiot provides pluggable *Payload Encoding SPI*.

+    import io.rhiot.cloudplatform.encoding.spi.PayloadEncoding;
+    ...
     PayloadEncoding encoding = ...;
     Map<String, Object> payload = ...;
     byte[] message = encoding.encode(payload);